-I am a Ph.D Candidate in Politics at Princeton University.
+I am a Ph.D Candidate in the Department of Politics at Princeton University.
 I am also a graduate affiliate with the Niehaus Center for Globalization and Governance and a Graduate Fellow with the Princeton Sovereign Finance Lab.
 You can find a copy of my CV here.

-Previously, I was a Junior Data Analyst for the AidData Research Lab at William & Mary, where I conducted geospatial impact evaluations of development projects and also managed the AidData Geocoding team.
+Previously, I was an analyst for the AidData Research Lab at William & Mary, where I conducted geospatial impact evaluations of development projects and also managed the AidData Geocoding team.
 I earned a A.B. in Economics from Washington University in St. Louis and an M.A. in Politics from Princeton University.

-Climate Exposure Drives Firm Political Behavior: Evidence From Earnings Calls and Lobbying Data (Revise and Resubmit)
+Climate Exposure Drives Firm Political Behavior: Evidence From Earnings Calls and Lobbying Data (Conditionally Accepted at the American Journal of Political Science)

 With Fiona Bare and Vincent Heddesheimer.